ronils/Search-algorithms/README.md

 # Search-algorithms
-using different type of search algorithms to solve problems
+using different type of search algorithms in python to solve problems